 "We visited three sites near the Macondo Wellhead, MC118, MC252 and MC253.
-Each site offered a unique opportunity to understand how seafloor communities - from macrofauna to the microorganisms living in sediments - are recovering from the continued on next page...
+Each site offered a unique opportunity to understand how seafloor communities -

 Image on left: An amazing abundance of ice worms, 1-2" long polychaete worms, living in and on the surface of these methane hydrate mound chimneys.
 These were photographed by Ian McDonald with the "Beast Cam" on the bottom of the Gulf of Mexico during an ALVIN dive, April 2014.
 An unexpected feature of this particular chimney land is the bunch of oily-hydrate "grapes" (about 8" in length), never seen before.
 The high abundance of ice worms in this area tells us there are a lot of microorganisms here.
 These worms were first discovered in 1997, by Penn State Professor of Biology Dr. Charles Fisher and his research team.
-(Photo Credit: ECOGIG and WHOI.)
+Photo Credit: ECOGIG and WHOI.